cs1302uga/cs1302-genlistadt/README.md

 ## Project Description

-In this project, you are tasked with implementing a generic list interface `List<T>` that provides stream-like functionality.
+In this project, you are tasked with implementing a generic list interface `GenList<T>` that provides stream-like functionality.
 Your implementation must use a linked list as the internal storage for the list.
 Each node of the linked list should contain a generic type object along with a pointer to another node.
 The provided jar file does